sparkzilla/bucket-list/readme.md

-#Mark's Bucket List App#
+# Mark's Bucket List App #

 **User Input**

 The app allows a user to add, edit sights, and update the status of sights.

 The user inputs a sight, city and country.
 If an existing city or country exists, the system will assign the existing city_id or country_id to the record.
-However, as the fields are free input, there is no validation to stop a user adding variations ("UK", "United Kingdom" will generate separate results)
+However, as the fields are free input, there is no validation to stop a user adding variations ("UK", "United Kingdom" will generate separate results).

+Note that the user cannot enter a city or country independently.

 The user can update the status.
 I used the *redirect back* Sinatra command to redirect back to the page the update happened on.